+Molecular Beam Epitaxy

+The ability to grow materials an atomic layer at a time is provided by molecular beam epitaxy (MBE).
+In particular three MBE deposition systems are linked together with a UHV transfer module.
+The first system, V80S, is designed to grow undoped and doped group-IV compounds such as Si, Ge, and strained Si/Ge superlattices structures.
+Doping n and p-type is done with Sb and B respectively.
+The vertical growth chamber in this system incorporates two electron-beam evaporators for Si and Ge and two effusion cells for doping.
+In addition it has a preparation chamber with a high temperature heating stage.
+The second chamber, V80H, features a horizontal growth chamber, eight effusion cells, and a preparation chamber.
+It is designed to grow II-VI materials such as BeTe, BeSe, ZnSe, ZnS, BeTeSe, and CdSeTe, epilayers as well as quantum well and superlattice structures.
+It also has an atomic N plasma source for p-doping and ZnCl2 for n-doping.
+The third system is identical to the second one; however, this system is used to grow III-V materials such as GaAs, InGaAs, and AlGaAs and to dope with Be and Si.
+VG Instruments built all three systems.
+They are fully controlled by computers and equipped with high-capacity, vacuum-pumping units that operate at a base pressure in the low 10-10 mbar range without liquid nitrogen cooling.
+Each growth chamber is equipped with various types of analytical tools such as RHEED and QMS.

 Computational Materials Science Laboratory

 Materials modeling software tools and hardware facilities are available for nanoscale materials research.
 Atomistic modeling software tools are used for structure and dynamic analysis of diverse material systems at nanoscales, and the examples include nanoelectronic materials and nanomaterials for renewable energy applications.
 For quantum mechanical analysis of materials, density functional theory (DFT) software tools (VASP, ABINIT, PWSCF, and SIESTA) are used on local parallel computing cluster.
 In-house quantum transport modeling software tool is used for I-V calculation of nanoelectronic devices using the non-equilibrium Green’s function (NEGF) method.
-These software and hardware tools are also used for class projects of MSEN 5377.
+These software and hardware tools are also used for class projects in MSEN 5377.

 Cleanroom Research Laboratory

-The new cleanroom facility located in the Natural Science and Engineering Research Laboratory (http://www.utdallas.edu/eecs/cleanroom/) is utilized for materials and device research.
+The cleanroom facility located in the Natural Science and Engineering Research Laboratory is utilized for materials and device research.
 The facility has 5,000 sq. ft. of class 10,000 space.
 This facility contains semiconductor processing equipment including optical and e-beam lithography, chemical processing hoods, evaporation and sputter deposition systems, as well as a wide variety of material and processing diagnostics.
+More details about this facility can be found at this location.

-In addition to the facilities on campus, cooperative arrangements have been established with many local industries to make their facilities available to UT Dallas graduate engineering students.
+In addition to the facilities on campus, cooperative arrangements have been established with many local industries to make their facilities available to U.T.
+Dallas graduate engineering students.

-Master of Science in Materials Science and Engineering

-Admission Requirements

-The University’s general admission requirements are discussed here.

-A student lacking undergraduate prerequisites for graduate courses in Materials Science and Engineering must complete these prerequisites or receive approval from the graduate adviser and the course instructor.

-A diagnostic exam may be required.
-Specific admission requirements follow.

-The student entering the MSEN program should meet the following guidelines:

- Student has met standards equivalent to those currently required for admission to the Ph.D. or Master’s degree programs in Electrical Engineering, Chemistry, Physics, or Biology.

- a grade-point average in graduate-level course work of 3.5 or better on a 4-point scale

- GRE scores of 500, 700 and 4 for the verbal, quantitative and analytical writing components, respectively, are advisable based on our experience with student success in the program.

-Students who fulfill some of the above requirements, if admitted conditionally, will be required to take graduate level courses as needed to make up any deficiencies.

-Degree Requirements

-The University’s general degree requirements are discussed here.

-The MSEN M.S. degree requires a minimum of 33 semester hours.

-All students must have an academic advisor and an approved degree plan.
-These are based upon the student’s choice of concentration.
-Courses taken without advisor approval will not count toward the 33 semester-hour requirement.
-Successful completion of the approved course of studies leads to the M.S. degree.

-M. S. students undertaking the thesis option must carry out a research project under the direction of a member of the Materials Science and Engineering Affiliated Faculty and complete and defend a thesis on the research project.
-A Supervisory Committee will be appointed once the faculty member accepts the student for a research project.
-The rules for the thesis defense are specified by the Office of the Dean of Graduate Studies.

-For each of the proposed degree programs, students must pass the following core courses with a grade of B or better: